cpprust/tab-memory-manager/README.md

 - Build and run "tab-memory-manager"

-  It listen on "127.0.0.1:5000" for tab information, which should be given by browser extension.
+  It listen on "ws://127.0.0.1:60000" for tab information, which should be connect by browser extension.

   ```shell
   cargo run -r